Codaisseur/BB-Projects/Project-01/step-01/01-git-and-github.md

 ### Initialize a git repository and commit your first change

 Next up, we will initialize a git repository (repo) to keep track of all your changes.
-You'll be creating a new git repo for every project that you'll create.
+You'll be creating a new git repo for every project that you'll start.

 1. Check whether you are in your project directory:
 ![Check working directory](https://cd.sseu.re/1._mimiCodaisseursMBP2_codaisseurweek-1museum-app_zsh_2018-11-28_16-17-21.png)